aldreth/lammas-records/recordings/choral/ave-maria.md

   which will be held in St Paul's Cathedral in 2004.Malcolm Archer is an examiner and council member for the Royal College of Organists and an examiner for the Associated Board of the Royal Schools of Music.
-He is also a member of the Cathedrals Liturgy Group and the Association of English Cathedrals working party for music funding.</p>\n<h2>\n
-  \ Rupert Gough</h2>\n<p class=\"staff\">Rupert Gough was appointed Assistant Organist
-  of Wells Cathedral in 1994 where he accompanies and assists in directing the nine sung services every week.
+He is also a member of the Cathedrals Liturgy Group and the Association of English Cathedrals working party for music funding.</p>\n<h2>Rupert Gough</h2>\n<p class=\"staff\">Rupert Gough was appointed Assistant Organist of Wells Cathedral in 1994 where he accompanies and assists in directing the nine sung services every week.
 He appears regularly with the choir in concerts all over the world, on the radio and can be heard on many different recordings.
 His cathedral duties are combined with teaching and concert work and he is Organ Tutor for Wells Cathedral Specialist Music School.
 He won third prize in the St. Albans International Organ Competition in 2001 and has been a finalist in the Royal College of Organists Performer of the Year competition.
-He also enjoys a busy career as recitalist, conductor and accompanist and has travelled widely across Europe, Brazil and the USA.</p>\n<h2>\n
-  \ Rachel Gough</h2>\n<p class=\"staff\">Rachel Gough learnt the violin with Gillian Sansom for eleven years before attending the University of East Anglia, where she won performance scholarships enabling her to study with Hugh Maguire.
+He also enjoys a busy career as recitalist, conductor and accompanist and has travelled widely across Europe, Brazil and the USA.</p>\n<h2>Rachel Gough</h2>\n<p class=\"staff\">Rachel Gough learnt the violin with Gillian Sansom for eleven years before attending the University of East Anglia, where she won performance scholarships enabling her to study with Hugh Maguire.
 With a scholarship from The Wall Trust she entered the Royal College of Music, studying with Frances Mason and receiving regular chamber music coaching from the Chilingirian Quartet.
 She graduated in 1997 with an MMus Degree in Advanced Performance.
 Rachel is a violin tutor at Wells Cathedral Specialist Music School and pursues a busy freelance career in the West of England working regularly with a number of chamber ensembles as well as other solo and orchestral work.</p>\n<p class=\"staff\">Rachel and Rupert formed the Gough Duo in 1997 to explore the original repertoire of music for violin and organ.
 Being the only regular violin and organ duo in Britain, their performances have aroused much interest and they now pursue a international concert career performing